 “309 will live again, like your girl.
 He is in stasis sleeping.” the android holds up the small rectangular chip.
 “He needs a new body.
 One I expect you to pay for.”

-The man bobs his head.
 “Why do you expect me to pay for it?
 I hired you to retrieve her, not to refurbish your aging bodies.
 You knew the risk when I hired you.
-If you did not consider the complications that is your own fault.”
+If you did not consider the complications that is your own fault.” the man retorts.

 The android’s gaze focuses on the man.
 A loud creek grumbles as the hanger motors open the doors.
 “Then our contract ends, there is no negotiation here.”
 The man’s suit whips as the pressure and oxygen is sucked out of the room in a windy blast.

 “Wait!
 Stop!
-We can work something out.” the hanger of the ship’s doors close.
+We can work something out.” the hanger of the ship’s doors close in response to the man’s bending will.
 “I should have known better.
 Our colony lacks any military grade android parts.
 How about a trade?
-I will double your payment.”
+Something of equal value?”

 The man shakes his head.
 It had been a long time since he went to the outside world.
 Androids used to be the servants of man.
 Now they drove a hard bargain.
 He wondered where they had learned this kind of behavior.
 He supposes through observation over time they had become akin to such things.
 “Why exactly do you want seeds, anyway?”